tdwg/ac/doc/guide.md

 is an open question whether Audubon Core's variety in this case is useful.

-There is substantial overlap with use of DarwinCore terms, notably with respect to taxonomic, geographic, and temporal coverage of the data being described by the metadata record.
-We use DwC terms for most of those metadata and the entirety of the DarwinCore geolocation vocabulary are included by reference.
-GPS point locations increasingly common in image data created by cameras is easily mapped to the 'verbatim' locality terms of DarwinCore.
+There is substantial overlap with use of Darwin Core terms, notably with respect to taxonomic, geographic, and temporal coverage of the data being described by the metadata record.
+We use DwC terms for most of those metadata and the entirety of the Darwin Core geolocation vocabulary are included by reference.
+GPS point locations increasingly common in image data created by cameras is easily mapped to the 'verbatim' locality terms of Darwin Core.

 ## <a id="Concerns_Not_Emphasized">7 Concerns Not Emphasized in Other Biodiversity Information Standards</a>